Jurong Lake District, the second biggest business district in Singapore outside the city.

 Moreover, its strategic location and excellent connectivity to the rest of Singapore offer great investment potential.

-Other New Property Launches
+Review of New Property Launches

 Besides the above new property launches, you may wish to check out the following: